- Working Dictionary

 Research into disparities among cultural groups is important as it identifies service discrepancies.
 Some of our projects include:

-1. The Cultural Competency Assessment Scale is applicable to an agency delivering behavioral health care in an outpatient setting.
+- The Cultural Competency Organizational Level Assessment Scale is applicable to an agency delivering behavioral health care in an outpatient setting.
 Implementation of Cultural Competency by the agency is expected to promote CC in all its staff members and to create a milieu that acts to improve access and retention in treatment of persons from diverse cultural groups.
 The scale is available on our website.
+The scales have been modified for state facilities and regional field offices.

 Carole Siegel Ph.D., head of the Statistics and Services Research Division at NKI, is director of the Center of Excellence.
 Gary Haugland, MA, Research Scientist at NKI, and Lenora Reid-Rose, MBA, Director of Cultural Competency at CCSI, and Chairperson of the NYS Multicultural Advisory Committee are Co-Directors.
 Jennifer C. Hernandez, MPA, is the Center’s Administrative Director.